sasjs/cli.sasjs.io/docs/fs.md

 # sasjs fs

 The `sasjs fs` command allows users to manage a remote SAS (physical) filesystem from a local machine.
+No SSH or FTP accounts are necessary - the tool makes use of the APIs (Viya, [SASjs Server](https://server.sasjs.io)) or a SAS EBI STP [runner](/runner).

-Not to be confused with the _logical_ SAS Folders (eg SAS Drive or Metadata BIP Tree), managed using the `sasjs folder` [command](/folder).
+Not to be confused with:

+* the _logical_ SAS Folders (eg SAS Drive or Metadata BIP Tree), managed using the `sasjs folder` [command](/folder).
-This also contrasts wit the regular [`sasjs compile`](/compile) command, which creates self-contained Jobs / Services / Tests that _do not require a filesystem_.
+* the regular [`sasjs compile`](/compile) command, which creates self-contained Jobs / Services / Tests that _do not require a filesystem_.

-The `sasjs fs` command makes use of the APIs (Viya, [SASjs Server](https://server.sasjs.io)) or a SAS EBI STP [runner](/runner) - no SSH or FTP accounts are necessary.

 ![](https://cli.sasjs.io/img/sasjsfs.png)

+It is also possible to use this feature natively within the SASjs VSCode Extension - [https://github.com/sasjs/vscode-extension#directory-synchronisation](https://github.com/sasjs/vscode-extension#directory-synchronisation).

 ## Prerequisites